Prospective Graduate Students

 No, we do not offer an applicationfor spring semester start dates.MS and PhD students typically beginour program in fall semesters due to our intensive onboarding process and cohort model.By beginning the graduate program in a Fall semester, students have a better chance of experiencing success and fewer obstacles in our program.

 It is fine to pay the application fee and submit your application with all of the materials you have direct control over by the deadline (personal statement, resume/CV, Science Summary, unofficial transcripts, etc.).
-You can submit your application without external itemslike TOEFL scores, IELTS scores, and letters of recommendation, although your application will be marked "Incomplete" without these items (red "X").
+You can submit your application without external itemslike TOEFL scores, IELTS scores, Duolingo scores, and letters of recommendation, although your application will be marked "Incomplete" without these items (red "X").
 Once they are received by verifiable sources, these external items will attach to your application (green checkmark).
 Theapplication will then move from “Incomplete” to “Complete” in our system.
 Note: all green checkmarks mean that your application is "Complete."
+Red X's can appear up to 6 weeks after an application's submission date, so please check your application and email account regularly for follow-up communications from our International and/or Domestic Admissions Teams via email and online portal.

 The GRE is NO LONGER REQUIRED.Faculty decided in May 2021 to "hide" any scores that have been submitted, so even if submitted your scores will not be viewed.
 This decision remains consistent today.

 No; we do not accept late submissions.
-We encourage you to consider us for next year.
-(It's never too early to start working on application materials!)The next application will open inAugust 2024.
+We also do not reverse decisions after an application has been withdrawn due to missing items after the grace period.
+We instead ask and encourage you to consider us for next year.
+(It's never too early to start working on application materials!)The next application will open inAugust 2025.

 Application Fee Waiver Program(s):